TheKye/Eco-WorldEdit/README.md

 /copy | Copies a selection.
 /paste | Pastes a copied selection from clipboard.
 /rotate <degree> | Rotate the clipboard
-/undo | Revert the last command.
-Can undo up to 10 commands /import <name> | Import a schematic file into clipboard /export <name> | Export the clipboard into a file /distr | Show information about current selection /setpos1 | Set first position to where you are standing /setpos2 | Set second position to where you are standing /reset | Resets First and Second positions
+/undo <count> | Revert the last command.
+Can undo up to 10 commands.
+If count provided as number undo the number of commands /import <name> | Import a schematic file into clipboard /export <name> | Export the clipboard into a file /distr <out> | Show information about current selection.
+Optional <out> parameter can be brief or detail (short: b or d) /setpos1 | Set first position to where you are standing /setpos2 | Set second position to where you are standing /reset | Resets First and Second positions